-Canada surges to 4-2 win over United States in Olympic women’s hockey
+Canada surges to 4-2 win over US in Olympic women’s hockey

-BEIJING — Marie-Philip Poulin capped a three-goal run by scoring on a penalty shot with 2:35 left in the second period, and Canada upended the defending Olympic champion United States 4-2 on Tuesday (late Monday in Seattle) to claim the women’s hockey tournament’s top seed entering the playoff round.
+BEIJING (AP) — Marie-Philip Poulin capped a three-goal run by scoring on a penalty shot with 2:35 left in the second period, and Canada upended the defending Olympic champion United States 4-2 on Tuesday to claim the women’s hockey tournament’s top seed entering the playoff round.

 Barring a major upset, the two global hockey powers are expected to meet once more in the gold-medal final next week.